rocknsm/rock/README.md

 ### Vagrant
 **NOTE:**
 This Vagrantfile is configured to give the VM 8GB of RAM.
 If your system can't do that you should buy a new system or adjust the `vm.memory` value.
 Anything below 8 is going to run like poopoo.
-You will also need to have a host-only adapter configured named vboxnet0 pre-configured.
+You will also need to have a host-only adapter configured named `vboxnet0`.
 ```
 git clone https://github.com/CyberAnalyticDevTeam/SimpleRock.git
 cd SimpleRock